 It is clear that there must be a balance between all the features of your future app.
 It usually takes a lot of time to define how small the feature must be.
 Moreover, it is difficult to manage all these functions.

 The thing is that testing serverless apps is difficult and time-consuming.
 The units of integration with serverless FaaS are smaller than other architectures, and that’s why QA experts use integration testing more often.
 There are also some issues related to deployment and packaging.

 Comparing AWS SAM with the Serverless Framework

 Let’s sum up what has been said in a table:

 Conclusion & TechMagic’s Expertise

 To wrap up what we’ve covered, we can conclude that both tools are powerful solutions used for building great apps with serverless architecture.
-We, at TechMagic, use both solutions regularly.
+We, at TechMagic, use both solutions regularly to provide serverless application development services.
 After you look at our comparison table “AWS SAM vs. serverless framework,” you’ll understand which tool better fits the needs of your project.

 If you are still hesitating and don’t know which tool better suits the needs of your project, contact experts from TechMagic.
 We’ll help you make the right decision.